 Address: Place des Martyrs de la Résistance, Bordeaux

 5 Basilique Saint-Michel

 Exemplifying an extravagant "Rayonnant Gothic" style, this basilica, dedicated to the Archangel, is another important church on the Route of Santiago pilgrimage trail.
 Along with the Cathedral of Saint Andrew and the Basilica of Saint Seurin, the Basilica of Saint Michael is a designated UNESCO World Heritage Site.
 The basilica took 200 years to build, from the 14th to 16th centuries.
 The church presents a pleasing unity of architectural style, described as "Rayonnant Gothic" (the 13th-century French style of ornate Gothic architecture).
 From the top of the freestanding belfry, you can take in stunning panoramic views of the city.
-After visiting the basilica, enjoy a stroll around the quarter of Saint Michel that surrounds the basilica.
+After visiting the basilica, enjoy a stroll around the Quartier Saint-Michel that surrounds the basilica.
 This quarter to the south of the Pont de Pierre is the most colorful and atmospheric neighborhood of Bordeaux.
-Twice a week on Monday and Saturday mornings, the Square of Saint Michel is transformed into a marketplace, and the shops around the square lend a lively ambiance.

 6 Musée des Beaux-Arts